Refill, Single use, recycle, trash

 If it's possible, ship a product dry.
 I am not a fan of non-fat dry milk powder.
 I much prefer whole milk.
 But it is very possible to get milk from a dairy nearby to where you live, even if you live in a city.
 The dairy is likely not far out of the city limits.

 Liquid soap is a different story.
 The water does not need to be included in the soap, in the package.
-Liquid soap can be shipped dry, diluted into the final liquid soap product and the soap is in no way compromised.
-It is the same as if it is shipped already diluted.
+Liquid soap can be shipped dry, diluted into the final liquid soap product at its final destination.
+If manufactured properly, the soap is in no way compromised.
+It is the same product, as if it was shipped already diluted.

 If the soap is shipped dry, the package can be a cellulose lined paper bag that composts.
 The environmental impact is reduced a lot.
 The social impact is increased greatly, since the end user gets to participate in part of the process, by adding water in their location.